sroudebush-rr/action-test/.github/actions/unity-cloud-build/run-build/README.md

 build artifacts.

 This project depends on a locally published package for the cloud-build-client.
-This can be handled using `yalc`, see the `cloudBuildClient` directory for some additional instructions.
+This can be handled using `yalc`, see the `cloud-build-client` directory for some additional instructions.

 ## Build